How to ride Metro

 All buses have a route number or letter.
 Bus stops are marked by a pole and a sign.
 This sign will list all bus routes that stop there.
 Make sure the route you want to ride is listed.

+Some bus stops have shelters and benches for you to use while you wait.
 When a bus pulls in at your stop, look for your route on the front or side of the bus.

-If needed, have a friend or family member write down your route number and directions on a piece of paper.
+If you have any questions, your driver can help.
+Have a friend or family member write down your route number and directions on a piece of paper.
 You can show these to the driver as you enter or exit the bus.

 Step 3: Enter the bus and pay

-Tap on with an ORCA card – the easiest and best value.
+Tap on with an ORCA card—the easiest and best value.

 Insert a bus ticket into the fare box.